 How to roll lumpia

-Rolling lumpiang Shanghai is probably one of the easiest ways to wrap spring rolls because you just need to follow the steps below:
+Rolling lumpiang Shanghai is probably one of the easiest ways to wrap spring rolls (and varies from traditional spring roll wrapping) because you just need to follow the steps below:

 Step 1.
 Take a spring roll wrapper and lay it on your surface.
 Add about three tablespoons of filling and form it into a horizontal long along the bottom half of your spring roll wrapper.
 Leave about half to one inch of space from the edge to the filling.